Friday, July 27, 2018

 Titus, A Model for Peace and Forgiveness

 Living in Nazi occupied Holland, being arrested and made a prisoner by the Nazis and, eventually, being sent to die in the concentration camp of Dachau, were all extreme circumstances which tested Titus’ commitment to peace and reconciliation.
-His witness during these events offers us inspiration, concrete examples of how he practiced what he preached, and models for us the presence of faith in the most inhuman conditions.
+His witness of these events offers us inspiration, concrete examples of how he practiced what he preached.
+These model for us the presence of faith in the most inhuman conditions.

 Titus’ courage and advocacy of peace did not come out of nowhere: both his close ties to the medieval mystics of the Lowlands and his vocation to the Carmelite order rooted him in both an active involvement in the world and in the springs of contemplative prayer, which nourished his active life.
-He was a self-described “lover” of Jan van Ruusbroec, the medieval Flemish mystic, who described the Trinitarian pattern to the Christian life: just as God expresses Godself through the Trinity, so too, the Christian who experiences the fruits of contemplative prayer, is driven back into the world in incarnate this Love.
+He was a self-described “lover” of Jan van Ruusbroec, the medieval Flemish mystic, who described the Trinitarian pattern to the Christian life: just as God expresses Godself through the Trinity in Jesus Christ, so too, the Christian who experiences the fruits of contemplative prayer desires to incarnate God’s love in the world.
 Titus’ active life as spiritual advisor to the Dutch Catholic press, as professor at the Catholic University, and as vocal opponent of Nazi policies, was the public forum in which he incarnated the fruits of his prayer life.
 He was also known as a peacemaker within Carmel, at the university, and on the numerous committees where he served.
 There are numerous anecdotes of his small acts of charity and efforts toward reconciliation which show why he was considered “a permanent enemy of discord.”
 This permanent dialectic between love and works avoids the “bare vacancy” of self absorbed prayer about which Ruusbroec warned.

 Titus’ teachings on peace and forgiveness were probably put to the most radical test during his seven months as a prisoner of the Nazis.
 He was subjected, not only to loss of freedom and appalling prison conditions, but to brutal mistreatment by his captors, including medical experimentation.
 Two particular incidents stand out as concrete examples of his response to these extreme conditions of suffering.
 Once another Dutch prisoner challenged him about his admonition that the prisoners should pray for their Nazi captors.
 How could they be expected to do that, the other Dutchman asked, when they were being mishandled and terrorized by the guards?
 With typical humor and realism, Titus replied, “You don’t have to pray for them the whole day!
 The good Lord will be happy with one prayer”.
 Always lovingly cognizant of the gap between the human ideal and the reality of human limitations, Titus counseled a practical, achievable goal.
 Secondly, the nurse, who administered the fatal injection in the “hospital” at Dachau, testified at his beatification process that he had given her his rosary at the end and said “What an unfortunate girl you are.
 I shall pray for you”.
 His response, the nurse said, was instrumental in bringing her back to the practice of her faith.